teckcamp/teckcamp.github.io/privacy.md

 **<a id="Updates"></a>13.
 Updates**

 Further updates will be noted here as and when they are made.
+12 June 2019: Privacy Policy updated
 23 May 2019: Privacy Policy updated
 <a id="Glossary"></a>

+**<a id="SlackRules"></a>14.
+Slack Workspace Rules**

+We have a [Code of Conduct](https://meetup-mates.com/code-of-conduct/), please follow it.
+Meetup Mates is aimed to making the Meetup experience enjoyable for everyone.
+If you notice that the Code of Conduct is violated, please email Margo Gantner or Dominique Top at [meetupmatesldn@gmail.com](mailto:meetupmatesldn@gmail.com?Subject= Meetup Mates Privacy Policy) so we can action it.

+For your profile, please use your full name and a photo of yourself.
+Meetup Mates goal is to meet people - It would be useful to know what you look like.

+Disclaimer:
+We want Meetup Mates to thrive as a community!
+In order to achieve this, we will remove you from the platform if you’ve been inactive for more than a month.
+After this, you’re more than welcome to register again if you’re ready to participate.
+If you’re going away for a longer period in time or if there’s another reason for your absence, please drop @Margo Gantner or @DevOps Dom a DM on Slack and we’ll make a note of it.

+Do’s and Don'ts
+Please Do:
+- Get to know each other!
+- Encourage first time Meetup goers
+- Be respectful of reasons (visible/invisible) why folks haven’t been going to Meetups as often as others.
+- Give back to the community :slightly_smiling_face:
+- Engage in conversation (Please use Threads for conversations :P) Please Don’t:
+- Sell your products or services
+- Clutter the channels (apart from #random-append)
+- Forget to introduce yourself!
+We’re all in this together and each of us have to play their parts to make it work.
+All hands on deck

 <details>
  <summary><b>Glossary</b><br>
   All the jargon we've used above explained</summary>